Experts in cosmetic surgery negligence compensation claims

 What can I claim for?

 If you have suffered a personal injury as a result of the negligence of a cosmetic surgeon, then you can make a claim for personal injury, and any additional damages associated with your injury.
 For example, your claim for personal injury is knows as ‘general damages’.
 In addition to a claim for general damages you may have heard the term ‘special damages’ used.
 The role of your personal injury solicitor is to put you back in the situation you were, financially speaking, prior to the incident that caused you to suffer a personal injury.
-In the sense of general damages, this means your personal injury solicitor is instructed to obtain you an amount of money for your personal injury, that reflects your physical injury: to do this, we must obtain medical evidence from an appropriately qualified medical practitioner, so that a prognosis for your recovery can be stated, and your claim for personal injury valued, subject to, at the present time, the 15th Edition of the Judicial Studies Board Guidelines.
+See a full overview of the difference between general and special damages, here.

 The most Common examples of special damages include: